mra-ruiz/docs/docs/snippets/quickstart-install.md

     For a production ready installation, see the [YAML-based installation](/docs/install/yaml-install/) or the [Knative Operator installation](/docs/install/operator/knative-with-operators/).

-## Install the Knative quickstart plugin
+## Install the quickstart CLI plugin

 To get started, install the Knative `quickstart` plugin: